hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

 * <https://www.raspberrypi.com/documentation/computers/linux_kernel.html#building-the-kernel-locally>

-## 0. The installation of PREEMPT-RT on Raspberry Pi involves ...
+## 0. The installation of PREEMPT_RT on Raspberry Pi involves ...

- * collecting Raspberry Pi kernel sources and the PREEMPT_RT patch with matching version numbers
+ * downloading Raspberry Pi kernel sources and the PREEMPT_RT patch with matching version numbers
  * patching the Raspberry Pi linux kernel sources with the PREEMTP-RT patch
+ * configuring the patched Raspberry Pi Linux kernel source on the Raspberry Pi
- * compiling the patched Raspberry Pi Linux kernel source on the Raspberry Pi
+ * building the patched Raspberry Pi Linux kernel source on the Raspberry Pi
- * installing the patched and compiled Raspberry Pi linux kernel on the Raspbery Pi
+ * installing the built Raspberry Pi linux kernel on the Raspbery Pi

 To check the kernel version, distribution name, and bits of your current RPi installation ...
 ```